App-Dev-League/Devnetic/ContentIntegration.md

 	 +Description4+
 	 p: 5 // optional, describes points awarded.
 Default: 5
 	 c: 1 // optional, describes coins awarded.
 Default: 1
+	 Anything else will be rendered as normal MDD
+	 Stick codeblocks, bullet points, and more, to be rendered inside of the question
  </Q>
  ```
  **Resources List**: